ITIL® Foundation

 • Value of continual service improvement provides to the organization

-This chapter defines some of the key terminology and presents the key concepts of service management.
-Participants will understand the following key concepts:
+This chapter explains key terminology and presents the key concepts of service management.
+Participants will be introduced to the following concepts:

 • Utility and warranty